These easy apple and brie stuffed chicken breasts are served with a simple reduced pan sauce made with apple cider and pan drippings.

 - 1/2 cup chopped onion

-- 1 tart apple, peeled, cored, coarsely chopped
+- 1 tart apple such as Granny Smith (peeled, cored, coarsely chopped)

-- 4 medium chicken breast halves, bone-in, with skin (2 lbs)
+- 4 medium chicken breast halves, bone-in with skin

 - Camembert cheese may be substituted for the Brie cheese.